ppeetteerrs/personal-website/content/course/business_law/6_privity/index.md

 ---
-title: Business Law – Privity (Part 6)
+title: Business Law Part 6 – Privity
-date: 2020-11-27
+date: 2020-11-20
+summary: "How do we deal with third parties in a contract?
+Can they sue for the damages?"
-categories:
+categories: ["Business"]
-  - Business
-  - Courses
-tags:
-  - business law
-  - contract law
-  - courses
-  - lgst101
-  - smu
+tags: ["business law", "contract law", "lgst101", "smu"]
 type: book
 weight: 60
 ---